note

 Blue Water Hyssop

-The Blue Water Hyssop, also known as a Bacopa caroliniana, is a semi-aquatic plant that can be grown in your terrarium pond or on the substrate planted in the ground.
+The Blue Water Hyssop, also known as a Bacopa caroliniana, is a semi aquatic plant that can be grown in your terrarium pond or on the substrate next to your pond on the ground.

-The Blue Water Hyssop is an exceptionally beautiful terrarium plant that will bring vibrant light green and blue colors to your biome.
+The Blue Wataer Hyssop is an exceptionally beautiful terrarium plant that will bring vibrant light green and blue colors to your biome.
 It’s also very small making it perfect for smaller terrariums.

 Liverwort

 It’s an aesthetically pleasing plant that can add a lot of thickness to the greenery of your terrarium.
-It grows flat and can be seen attached to props like logs, trees, rocks, etc. just like moss.
-It’s very versatile and resilient so it will survive in a variety of terrarium types.
+It grows flat, and can be seen attached to props like logs, trees, rocks, etc. just like moss.
+It’s very versitile and resilient so it will survive in a variety of terrarium types.

 Conclusion

-An aesthetically pleasing terrarium/paludarium requires variety, many textures, colors, shapes, and ambients.
+An aesthetically pleasing terrarium/paludarium requires variety, many textures, coloures, shapes, ambients.
 The water plants on this list are all suitable for terrariums, paludariums, and combining them will result in beautiful scenery.

-Looking into the subgroups of these plants can open a lot of doors, but these 11 water plants are more than enough to give you a lot of variety to choose from when building and enriching your next terrarium.
+Looking into the subroups of these plants can open a lot of doors, but these 11 water plants are more than enough to give you a lot of variety to chose from when building and enriching your next terrarium.